DavidvtWout/esphome-matter/README.md

 ESPHome external component adding Matter 1.5 support via Espressif's [esp-matter 1.5.1](https://components.espressif.com/components/espressif/esp_matter/versions/1.5.1).

-> [!WARNING]
 > This project is still in early-development so don't expect a perfectly working setup.
-Both matter-over-wifi and
+Both
-> matter-over-thread are now working.
-It's possible to commission a device to a matter controller, but only very few Matter endpoints are supported yet.
-Currently only the `on_off_switch`, `dimmer_switch`, `temperature_sensor`,
+> matter-over-wifi and matter-over-thread are now working.
+It's possible to commission a
-> `on_off_light` and `dimmable_light` endpoints are supported.
-More will be added!
+> device to a matter controller, but many features are still missing.
+>
+> Treat this component as an experimental preview.
+It is usable for testing, but the public
+> YAML interface is not stable yet: action, cluster, attribute, and endpoint names may still
+> change and break existing configurations.

 That being said, esphome-matter is usable now so give it a try!